diegovester/CSE-4305-Compilers/Notes/Exam Questions/Exam 1.md

 Given the same input string, the DFA will always end up in the same final state

 ## Question 5
 A: Can a finite automaton accept an infinite-length string?
+No

 B: Explain why or why not.
+The automaton would not halt, and therefore never reach an accepting state.

 ## Question 6
 A: Can a finite automaton reject an infinite-length string?
+No

 B: Explain why or why not.
+The automaton would never halt.
+It would be always be possible that perhaps the string could accept, but may just be a little longer, forever.

 ## Question 7
 A: What are the five fundamental regular expressions?